neondatabase/website/content/docs/reference/cli-connection-string.md

 ## The `connection string` command

-This command constructs a PostgreSQL connection string for connecting to a database in your Neon project.
+This command constructs a Postgres connection string for connecting to a database in your Neon project.
 You can construct a connection string for any database in any branch.
 The connection string includes the password for the specified role.

 ### Usage